chaitanya531/mimic-frontend-webpage-for-iiits-clubs.github.io/README.md

 # sample-webpage-for-iiits-clubs
-this is a sample webpage created for various clubs in iiits
+this is a sample webpage created for various clubs in iiits(front end)